bhj/KaraokeEternal/docs/_docs/index.md

 ### Account

-The account page lets users update their account, and will have a few additional panels for admins.
+The account page lets users update their account, while admins will see additional panels.

 #### Rooms (Admin Only)

 The Rooms panel allows admins to create, edit and remove rooms.

 Karaoke Forever uses "rooms" to organize sessions by space and time (spacetime?)
-Rooms can be either open or closed, and every room has its own song queue.
+Every room has its own song queue, and can be either open or closed.
 Users choose an open room when signing in.

 **Warning:** Removing a room will also remove its queue, so the history of songs played during that session will be lost.